Broken Hill Football League

-The AFL Broken Hill (formerly, Broken Hill Football League) is an Australian rules football competition based in the Broken Hill region of New South Wales, Australia.
+The AFL Broken Hill (formerly, Broken Hill Football League) is an Australian rules football competition based in the Broken Hill region of New South Wales, Australia which has been running since 1890, and since 1900 with the current four clubs.
+It is the oldest Australian Football League in the state.

 Although located in the state of New South Wales the league is an affiliated member of the South Australian National Football League (SANFL).
 The Broken Hill Football League is in the Murray Mallee Barrier Zone in the South Australian Country Football Championships.

+Clubs

-Current clubs
+Current

-There was no premiership awarded in 1925, when Central Broken Hill did not take to the field for the second half of the Grand Final against West Broken Hill, claiming that the field umpire was not giving them a fair go.
+There was no premiership awarded in 1925: Central Broken Hill refused to take the field for the second half of the Grand Final against West Broken Hill, claiming that the field umpire was not giving them a fair go.

-The 2020 Season was called off due to the COVID-19 Pandemic, with 3 of the 4 clubs voting in favor of abandoning the season.
+The 2020 and 2021 seasons were called off due to the COVID-19 pandemic, with three of the four clubs voting in favour of abandoning these seasons.

+Former Clubs

 History

 It might seem curious that Australian rules football should develop as the dominant football code in a mining city in the far west of New South Wales, a state more known for the dominance of rugby league.
 Broken Hill was established as a mining town and many of the early settlers were from either the Victorian goldfields, or the copper mines of Moonta and Kadina in South Australia, both of which were areas being keen participants in the early development of Australian rules football.
 This link to states with an Australian rules football culture was further enhanced with the later flow of workers to and from the gold mining Kalgoorlie-Coolgardie axis in Western Australia.

 Indeed, the city of Broken Hill to this day conducts itself in many ways as a city aligned to South Australia, using the same time zone (Australian Central Standard Time), being in the (08) Western/central area code, and its local television station, Central GTS/BKN, covers Broken Hill and parts of South Australia.

 Football matches were first played in Broken Hill in 1885 and an informal competition was under way by 1888 between Broken Hill, Silverton, and Silver and Blues.
 The League was formed in 1890 as the Barrier Ranges Football Association (changing to its current name in 1928).
 Early years of the Association reflected the historical roots of its settlers and the two dominant clubs were known as the 'Victorians' and the 'South Australians'.
 Other early clubs were Broken Hill, North Broken Hill, South Broken Hill and Hotham.